zabbix/zabbix/templates/app/kubernetes_http/kubernetes_nodes_http/README.md

 - {$KUBE.LLD.FILTER.POD.NAMESPACE.MATCHES}
 - {$KUBE.LLD.FILTER.POD.NAMESPACE.NOT_MATCHES}

-**Note**, If you have a large cluster, it is highly recommended to set a filter for discoverable pods.
+**Note:** If you have a large cluster, it is highly recommended to set a filter for discoverable pods.

 You can use the `{$KUBE.NODE.FILTER.LABELS}`, `{$KUBE.POD.FILTER.LABELS}`, `{$KUBE.NODE.FILTER.ANNOTATIONS}` and `{$KUBE.POD.FILTER.ANNOTATIONS}` macros for advanced filtering of nodes and pods by labels and annotations.